 To promote this mission, we have developed the Global Surgery Fellowship program, which gives young medical professionals long-term opportunities to expand and enhance their global health knowledge and expertise.
 The fellows are fully integrated into Operation Smile’s work and gain exposure to research, advocacy and on-ground programmatic global surgery initiatives in the low-and middle-income countries where we work.

 This flexible two-year program continues to grow and evolve from original partnership with the University of Southern California and Children’s Hospital of Los Angeles.
-Since its inception in 2011, 12 fellows from four countries have participated in the program.
+Since its inception in 2011, 25 fellows from 13 countries have participated in the program.

 Program Overview